TopoMojo: Building Virtual Labs

 Files

-The Files page in the TopoMojo workspace allows you to upload files from your system to TopoMojo to include in your lab.
+The Files tab in the TopoMojo workspace allows you to upload files from your system to TopoMojo to include in your lab.
 You can use these files as ISOs to attach to VMs in the workspace.
 If your files aren't already in an ISO file format, TopoMojo wraps them in an ISO after upload.
+When a template has an ISO selected, the VM will deploy with the ISO attached to the CD Drive.
+You can attach an ISO to upload software, datasets, or other resources to the VM.

 Note

-For ISO uploads to work, TopoMojo needs an NFS (Network File System) datastore presented to vSphere and TopoMojo must be able to access it.
+For ISO uploads to work, TopoMojo needs an NFS (Network File System) datastore presented to the hypervisor.

-When you remove the Local filter, you can see all of the ISOs in the global folder on the NFS data store.
-(The folder name will contain a GUID of all zeros.)
+When you remove the Local filter, you see ISOs in the global folder on the NFS data store.
+TopoMojo names the global folder with a GUID of all zeros.
 These global ISOs are available to every workspace in TopoMojo.
+Use them for commonly reused ISOs, like operating system installers, to prevent re-uploading the same artifact in multiple workspace folders.

 You can also attach an ISO to a VM using the workspace Challenge tab's Variant Detail function.
 This "dynamic ISO attachment" gives you the ability to attach a variant-specific ISO file to a template.
 You must specify a target(s) here.
-See also "Variants" in the Challenge tab chapter of this guide.
+See the Variants section of this guide.

 Play

-The Play page is where you can interact with your lab in the same way others will when they launch your content or "play" through your challenge.
-Play deploys a read-only copy of all virtual machines in the workspace; this gives the player their own deployed configurations.
+The Play tab is where you can interact with your lab in the same way others will when they launch your content or "play" through your challenge.
+Play deploys a gamespace, a read-only copy of all virtual machines in the workspace.
+See more about gamespaces in the Workspace and Gamespace section.

 Max Attempts: The maximum number of submission attempts allowed when answering questions.